-- Vagrant – Vagrant provides the same, easy workflow regardless of your role as a developer, operator, or designer.
+- Vagrant – Vagrant provides the same, smooth workflow regardless of your role as a developer, operator, or designer.

-- CodePen – The best place to build and deploy a website, show off your work, build test cases, and find inspiration.
+- CodePen – The best place to build and deploy a website, show off your work, develop test cases, and find inspiration.

 - Emmet – A plugin for many popular text editors which greatly improves HTML & CSS workflow.